MoonNet guide_en

 The signalevent

-class handles UNIX signals, integrating signal events into the event loop using a pipe mechanism.
+class handles UNIX signals by integrating signal events into the event loop using a pipe mechanism.

 Interface: